-Christopher J. Stravitsch, DMinCand, LPC, LMFT is the Founding Vice President of the St. John Paul II Foundation.
+Dr. Chris Stravitsch, D.Min, LPC, LMFT is the Cofounder and a Director on the Board of the St. John Paul II Foundation.
+He served as Founding Vice President for three years in the earliest stages of development.
 He has a passion for creating new ministries that meet today's most pressing needs, especially the pastoral needs of couples and families.

 Dr. Stravitsch regularly publishes articles that reverence the dignity of the person and foster the good of marriage and family life.
 His articles have been published in Homiletic and Pastoral Review, the USCCB’s marriage apostolate website ForYourMarriage.org, Fellowship of Catholic Scholars Quarterly, New Oxford Review, The Cord: A Franciscan Spiritual Review, Lay Witness, Life Site News, Life News, Truth and Charity Forum, Saint Austin Review, diocesan newspapers, and more.